ziqipang/LM4VisualEncoding/README.md

 ## News

+* `10/24/2023`: Code release for action recognition.
-* `10/19/2023`: Paper is available on Arxiv with initial code release.
+* `10/19/2023`: Paper is available on Arxiv with initial code release on image classification.

 ## 1. Introduction